 - Research Assistance

-Fair use scanning from general and special collections will be available upon request from faculty and all students.
+Fair use scanning from general and special collections will be available upon request from faculty and students.
+You can submit a request for book chapter scans from the general collection through ILLiad.
+To request a scan of an image or document from the Library’s special collections, please send a request through the Booth Family Center for Special Collections general email email@example.com.
 Special requests for items from the library's print collections to be mailed to faculty and students will be considered on a case-by-case basis.
-For assistance, contact email@example.com.
+For assistance, contact firstname.lastname@example.org.

-The Library will continue to provide course reserve services for faculty planning their courses for the Fall 2020 semester.
-We encourage faculty to submit reserve requests as soon as possible so that materials can be made available to students in a timely fashion.
+The Library continues to provide course reserve services for Faculty during the Fall 2020 semester and is accepting and processing course reserves for the Spring 2021 semester.
+We strongly encourage faculty to submit reserve requests as soon as possible so that materials can be made available to students in a timely fashion.
 Early submission is especially important for items that need to be purchased.

 The Interlibrary Loan service is continuing to request electronic materials for library users to support the research of Georgetown University faculty, students, and staff.
-Requests for book chapters, articles, and e-books can be submitted through ILLiad.
+Requests can be submitted through ILLiad.
+There is a limit of 15 outstanding ILL requests at a time for all users.
+We estimate it will take at least three weeks from the time of request submission for a physical item to arrive from another library.
+We estimate it takes about three business days to receive electronic materials.
 For any questions related to ILL, please email firstname.lastname@example.org.

-WRLC (Washington Research Library Consortium) loans for physical materials are scheduled to resume in early September.
+Washington Research Library Consortium loans for physical materials have resumed.
+There is a limit of 10 outstanding Consortium Loan Service requests for all users.
 If you have any questions, please contact email@example.com.

-All library materials that are currently checked out will be automatically renewed, with an unlimited number of automatic renewals to be applied until further notice.
+All Georgetown University Library materials that are currently checked out will be automatically renewed, with an unlimited number of automatic renewals to be applied until further notice.

 If you are in the area and wish to return your checked out items, please stop by Lauinger Library and return them through the book drop located to the left of the front doors.
-For graduating and returning students, you may mail the books back to Lauinger Library.
+Please do not return any item to the Circulation Desk.
+Graduating and returning students may mail books back to Lauinger Library.
 Please contact firstname.lastname@example.org for the mailing address and any other inquiries you may have.

 All of our eBooks, online journals, databases, and other streaming media remain available via the Library's home page.
 Use the "Available Online" option in HoyaSearch to limit your search to materials available online.
 For journals, use the Journal Finder, and select "Available Online" to limit your search to online journals.
 Access the Library's complete list of databases via the A-Z Databases list.
 If you have any issues with access, please visit the Off Campus Access page for tips and help.